vedantpople4/problem_solving_cpp/README.md

 # problem_solving_cpp
 Solutions to all the codes I do daily.
-The questions from Love babbaar These Questions are from Problemsets in Codeforces and Codechef.
+These Questions are from Problemsets in Codeforces and Codechef.
 Problems from leetcode will be uploaded soon.